hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

   };
 ```

 This queries for a ZFS password automatically upon `ssh` into the initrd.
-Most of these decyrption prompts are now using `systemd-ask-password` for password prompts, so `systemd-tty-ask-password-agent` can be used to hook into that prompt, or just `systemctl default`.
+Most of these decryption prompts are now using `systemd-ask-password` for password prompts, so `systemd-tty-ask-password-agent` can be used to hook into that prompt, or just `systemctl default`.

 ## Let me know how it goes for you